 The wind dropped from my sails like a fan turned off.
 I thought about the brilliant, enthused brand ambassador and my online oh-my-Goddery, and the deflation set in.
 The full popped balloon.
 The geophysicist had to ask if I was feeling alright.
 But, really, I don’t know why I was surprised.

 If I had a pound for every time I’ve grumbled about whisky’s price I’d be able to actually afford some of it.
-It’s one of the tenets of Malt malcontentment; possibly the central tenet, given I’ve a hunch that a few of my colleagues don’t really give a dodgy mushroom about terroir.
+It’s one of the tenets of Malt malcontentment; possibly the central tenet, given I’ve a hunch that a few of my colleagues don’t really give a second-hand breakfast about terroir.
 And, as with all of our grizzlings, it inevitably inspires refrains of “shut up, “deal with it” “why do you hate on life?” “who the hell even are you?”.
 Usually from one breed or another of industry peon who knows which side the butter’s on.
 Or else from folk to whom price isn’t really an object.

 But my price-gripery this week is more specific.
-It’s not about whether long-loved expressions are creeping out of reach, or well-aged whiskies not being priced as they once were.
+It’s not about whether long-loved expressions are creeping out of reach, or about well-aged whiskies not being priced as they once were.
 Instead I’m concerned with the financial statements being made by brand new distilleries without so much as a shred of history, pedigree or reputation behind their minimum-age-or-younger liquid.

 The current era of new distilleries is unprecedented.
 Distilleries have opened at rates of knots before, but never to so much public speculation; never in such visible form as the class of 2010-or-so onwards.

-Say you’re a whisky lover (and, given you’re reading this, you most probably are – in addition to being clever and attractive).
+Say you’re a whisky lover (and, given you’re reading Malt, you most probably are – in addition to being handsome and wise).
 Say a new distillery opens somewhere near you.
 Say it’s the first in Fife or York or Toxteth or Tidsbury or Butlins or Glamorgan or Skegness or your Granny’s kitchen since Wee Angus MacSmuggler strode the fair, ericaceous glen.
 Say you schlep over to see the new build, to see the stills lifted in, to see the new make splashing through the spirit safe, to see the casks rolling into the warehouse, to see the novice distillers realising a dream.
 Say you ping a juicy post on social media, declaring to the world that exciting things are happening in GlenBilious.
 Say GlenBilious retweet it.
 Say you get on first name terms with their charming tour guide, brewer, distiller, owner, café soup-seasoner.
 Say you give them a cheery wave at festivals and chew the fat about how their spirit’s coming on.
-Say you spend three years getting excited, telling your friends, waiting for whisky, giving a toss.
+Say you spend three years getting excited, telling your friends, waiting for whisky, giving a damn.
 And say, when the three year klaxon sounds, it’s only to herald a rapacious, small-minded, exclusionary piece of contemptuous vaulting ambition.
 A price you couldn’t possibly stretch to.
 An exorbitant price.
 A f*** you price.

 The bottlings won’t slow down.
-Jason highlighted it all rather wonderfully in his piece on the subject, accompanied by more-than-reasonable advice to run and hide.
+Jason highlighted it all rather wonderfully in his piece on the subject, adding more-than-reasonable advice to run and hide.
 Kingsbarns and Glasgow Distillery Company are standing by for launch, and all the while, watching from Twitter’s periphery, are Torabhaig and Raasay and Ardnamurchan and Lindores and my Whisky Show friends Bimber and Spirit of Yorkshire and Waterford and so, so many other distilleries.
 All with friendly, smiley social media accounts and engaging communications teams.
 All sounding so reasonable, so switched on, so passionate.
 All of them perfectly capable of launching their first grog with another two fingers to anyone on less than a six-figure salary.